vivek027/TCS_HumAIn_2019-Vehicle-Number-Plate-detection-/README.md

 Steps to run this code:-

-1. Install Tesseract OCR in ur machine from the given url https://github.com/tesseract-ocr/tesseract/wiki/Downloads and restart system if it is not working after installing this.
+1. Install Tesseract OCR in your machine from the given url https://github.com/tesseract-ocr/tesseract/wiki/Downloads and restart system if it is not working after installing this.

 2. Import
     -numpy as np      : Numpy library to generate the coordinates of the image.